-A current objective in Materials Science, “reversing the arrow: materials by design”, calls for the development of theoretical and computational inverse methods to design materials that have specified properties and function.
-Such an inverse optimization problem requires robust solutions to the forward problem involved in the determination of macroscopic properties as a function of the nano and mesoscopic properties and composition of the material.
-Although great progress has been achieved in the inverse design of materials close to thermodynamic equilibrium, most materials, specially soft solids, are rarely uniform, but rather exhibit complex and often evolving microstructure.
+A current major objective in Materials Science, “reversing the arrow: materials by design”, calls for the development of theoretical and computational inverse methods to design materials that have specified properties and function.
+Such an inverse optimization problem requires robust solutions to the forward problem involved in the determination of macroscopic properties as a function of the nano and mesoscopic properties and composition of any given material.
+Although great progress has been achieved in the inverse design of materials close to thermodynamic equilibrium, most materials, are rarely uniform, but rather exhibit complex and often evolving microstructure.
 Therefore the standard tools of Solid State Physics and equilibrium Statistical Mechanics do not generally apply.
 In fact, the strong response of non equilibrium phases to external stresses and perturbations means that their properties strongly depend on interactions with boundaries, preparation methods, and prior history.
 The aim of our work is to establish the theoretical framework within which to predict structure evolution in non-equilibrium solids, and thus to develop the foundation of reliable forward models of processing-structure-property relationships.

-Topology driven flows in nematic suspensions
+Topology driven flows in nematic fluids